The Website The Birds Maps Virtual Tour Email us

 Early Spring Date: April 24 Late Spring Date: May 23 Infrequently Seen

-Kentucky Warblers seldom show up at Monticello Park.
-Since 2005, there have been four springs when none were recorded in the park, and in six other springs, only one or two.
+Spring: Kentucky Warblers seldom show up at Monticello Park.
+In most years, from zero to two are recorded.
 They nest in the dense understory of deciduous forests, usually near water.
 In past years, they have nested at Great Falls in Virginia and along the C&O Canal near Riley's Lock, but no longer.
 They still breed at Little Bennett Park in Montgomery County, Maryland.

 Where to See Them in the Park